-All of the staff at Willow Lodge complete a comprehensive induction training package and thereafter receive an annual appraisal.
+All of the staff the Oaks complete a comprehensive induction training package and thereafter receive an annual appraisal.

 Training includes:

-Health and Safety/Fire training/Record keeping/Key working/First aid/Safeguarding children and young people/Positive Behaviour support/ Radicalisation/Child Development/Cultural Diversity and Equality/Child care legislation/Administration of Medication/Food Hygiene/Bullying, Complaints and Representations/Self Harm/Sexual exploitation/Planning Activities and Risk assessments/Eating disorders/Understanding stress and its responses in troubled children/Appropriate Adult Training/Restorative practise/Drug and alcohol awareness
+Health and Safety/Fire training/Record keeping/Key working/First aid/Safeguarding children and young people/Positive Behaviour support/Radicalisation/Child Development/Cultural Diversity and Equality/ Child care legislation/Administration of Medication/Food Hygiene/ Bullying/ Child Sexual Exploitation/ Complaints and Representations/ Self Harm/Sexual exploitation/Planning Activities and Risk assessments/ Eating disorders/Understanding stress and its responses in troubled children/Appropriate Adult Training/Restorative practise/Drug and alcohol awareness.

-All staff are enrolled on the level 3 Diploma in Health and Social Care with Children and Young People depending on their position within the company but only after completion of induction training and successfully completing their probation period.
+All staff a e enrolled on the level 3 Diploma in Health and Social Care with Children and Young People depending on their position within the company but only after completion of induction training and successfully completing their probation period.

-The home also accesses specialist training to ensure that staff are able to meet the needs of young people that may lie outside their normal training and experience.
-Possible examples may include Child Sexual Exploitation (this is covered in safeguarding training but maybe offered specifically if the need arose), WRAP (Working to Raise Awareness of Prevent - counter terrorism/radicalisation) and additional Drug Awareness training.
+The home also accesses specialist training to ensure that staff a e able to meet the needs of young people that may lie outside their normal training and experience.
+Possible examples may include Child Sexual Exploitation (this is covered in safeguarding training but maybe offered specifically if the need a ose), WRAP (Working to Raise Awareness of Prevent - counter terrorism/radicalisation) and additional Drug Awareness training.